brson/brson.github.com/writing.md

   of personal and professional subject matter, and in a unique voice.
   I worked on it for over a year.

+* Rust Compile-time Adventures with TiKV (series):

-* [The Rust Compilation Model Calamity][calamity].
+  - [The Rust Compilation Model Calamity][tikv-calamity] ([HN][tikv-calamity-hn])
+  - [Generics and Compile-time in Rust][tikv-generics] ([HN][tikv-generics-hn])
+  - [Rust's Huge Compilation Units][tikv-huge] ([HN][tikv-huge-hn])
+  - [A Few More Reasons Rust Compiles Slowly][tikv-more] ([HN][tikv-more-hn])

   One of the first tasks PingCAP gave me was to improve TiKV compile times.
 Then they asked me to write a blog post about it.
 The first draft I wrote was expansive, so I split it into 10 parts.
-Then the first part grew too large, so I split it in 2.
-This is that first part.
-It's about why Rust compile times are slow.
-It took me about 7 months to complete.
-I purposefully used strong, colorful language, and a provocative title (though through edits I did tone it down considerably).
+Then the first part grew too large, so I split that in 2, then in 3, etc. So these four parts are, like, parts 1-4 of part 1 of 10.
+I'll definitely never finish the rest.

+  It took me about 7 months to complete the first of the series.
+In it, I purposefully used strong, colorful language, and a provocative title (though through edits I did tone it down considerably).
 After it was posted, the first comment about it was "I hate the delivery, but appreciate the insight".
-Still learning from that.
+Still learning from that, and I still haven't read the HN comments about parts 2+.
+  Every one did hit the HN front page though, so PingCAP was happy.

+  The long editing process, and splitting it into so many distinct parts, I think made the total work really suffer.
+I have negative feelings about most of my work products, but I really hate this one.
+Also though I am proud that I finished it, at least these four partrs.

 * [Fireflowers: The Rust programming language in the words of its practitioners][ff].
 A project to capture a particular moment in time